Austin DSA Bylaws

 The Political Education Committee shall be comprised of no fewer than two members, and shall be responsible for the political education and policy research of the Chapter, including, without limitation, organizing education events and developing educational processes for use by the Project Committees and working groups.
 This Committee shall have two co-chairs, at least one of whom shall be the Political Education Coordinator of the Chapter.

-The Logistics and Planning Committee shall be responsible for managing Chapter supplies and planning logistics of Membership Meetings and the Membership Convention.
-At least one of the two Co-Chairs shall serve on this Committee.
+The Logistics and Planning Committee shall be responsible for managing Chapter supplies; planning logistics of Membership Meetings and the Membership Convention; and facilitating the IT and Safety Training and Certification sub-committees.
+The member-elected Vice Chair and one other Austin DSA member, appointed by the Leadership Committee, shall serve on this Committee.
 The membership of the Committee shall be comprised of volunteers from amongst the Leadership Committee and the general membership.
-The Committee shall have two co-chairs.

 The Membership Engagement Committee shall be responsible for the oversight and implementation of a mobilizer system for purposes of recruiting, and onboarding new members, and further engaging existing members membership with the campaigns, projects, and general activity of Austin DSA in its striving to build socialist organization and power.
 The Membership Engagement Committee shall have two co-chairs, elected by the membership of the Committee, one of whom will be the Membership Engagement Coordinator.